wbor-fm/wbor-failsafe-notifier/README.md

 * Simultaneously, we send a message to the GroupMe group with the same information to the management-wide GroupMe group (that includes non-technical staff members).
 * If an email address was found, we send the DJ an email letting them know that the backup source is active and they should check board's status.
 This is done using the [smtplib](https://docs.python.org/3/library/smtplib.html) library in Python.
 The email is sent from the address specified in the `.env` file.
   * Any time an email is sent, we notify the tech-ops channel in Discord letting them know that an email was sent to the DJ.
-* **Optionally**, all source change events can be published to a RabbitMQ message queue for consumption by other services (e.g., centralized logging, further analytics, or custom alerting systems).
+* **Optionally**, events can be published to RabbitMQ message queues using three separate exchanges:
+  * **notifications** - source change events for other consumers to monitor operational status
+  * **healthcheck** - periodic health pings for monitoring service availability
+  * **commands** - override commands to temporarily disable failsafe processing

 ## Installation & Setup